USE CASES·ENTERPRISE

 RETRIEVAL.

 Hybrid semantic + keyword search in one query.
 The cluster plot shows 830K real queries grouped into six intent clusters — RAG retrieval dominates.
 Every cluster is one index query away, not a separate Pinecone call.
-The memory comparison below shows the cost of running vectors at scale.
+The benchmark below is the reproducible XERJ-vs-Elasticsearch latency for kNN and text retrieval.

 ML ENGINEER · DATA SCIENTIST · AI PLATFORM